Here are answers to commonly asked questions about Trinity - from what to expect on a Sunday morning to how to get better connected.

 The best way to answer that is to come see it for yourself.
 We don't easily fit into the "contemporary" or the "traditional" scene.
 Our worship service is intended to connect Christians and non-Christians to God by engaging their imaginations to see holiness of God and the beauty of God's love for sinners.

-If you grew up in the church, Trinity may feel different, but after a couple of services, people say they like the way the service is arranged to promote the glory Christ not self.
+If you grew up in the church, Trinity may feel different, but after a couple of services, people say they like the way the service is arranged to promote the glory of Christ not self.
 If you're new to church, we want our service to invite you to be honest about the brokenness you've experienced and the healing you long for.
 We hardly have the market cornered on how to worship God, but we want to experience a sense of transcendence (God is grand, beautiful, and worthy of our utmost respect, for He is holy) and imminence (God is close, personal, intimate, and draws near to His people, for He is love).

 4. What is your music style like?